 “The House that Jake Built” by Lars Von Trier

 After his incredible Trilogy of Depression, Lars Von Trier will be back with Matt Dillon and Uma Thurman to tell the horror odyssey of a serial killer during the 70s and 80s.
 Von Trier has previously worked with horror in Antichrist and now he is coming back with a feature that like his other films, will definitely involve polemic.
 The House that Jack Built will probably be on Cannes or Berlinare before hitting cinemas worldwide.

 Being one of the most anticipated films of 2018, Annihilation is the new feature from the same director of Ex Machina and features Natalie Portman on her first role since the Academy nominee film Jackie.
 With a plot of somewhat reminds us of Tarkovsky’s Stalker, Annihilation is a sci-fi about a biologist who enters a place on earth where the laws of nature don’t apply.
 Unlike Stalker, however, this film is more action-driven and is also based on a book trilogy by Jeff VanderMeer.
 Check out the trailer and feel excited because that’s coming up in February-March!

 “Radegund” by Terrence Malick

-After his supposedly trilogy with To the Wonder, Knight of Cups and Song to Song, Terrence Malik seems to be changing airs and going back to historical periods as he was known for.
-Radegund is his upcoming film featuring Matthias Schoenaerts and August Diehl about an austrian who refuses to fight for the Nazis during WWII.
+After his supposed trilogy of To the Wonder, Knight of Cups and Song to Song, Terrence Malik seems to be changing airs and going back to historical periods as he was known for.
+Radegund is his upcoming film featuring Matthias Schoenaerts and August Diehl about an Austrian who refuses to fight for the Nazis during WWII.
 I just hope this film really comes out this year, since Malick is known for spending years in post-production.